 The principle of housing on these plots is well established by the existing consent.
-Furthermore the site lies within a site specifically designated for residential development in the Moray Local Development Plan 2015 - Site R11 (now R6 Barhill Road (S) of the adopted Moray Local Development Plan 2020 (MLDP2020).
+Furthermore the site lies within a site specifically designated for residential development in the Moray Local Development Plan 2015 - Site R11 (now R6 Barhill Road (S)) of the adopted Moray Local Development Plan 2020 (MLDP2020).

 As such the principle of housing is well established here with Policy DP2 Housing setting out that development on designated sites must comply with the site development requirements within the settlement plans and policies.
-In this regard the current proposal simply seeks to alter some house types and alter some boundaries on some of the plots previously approved housing and as such readily complies with Policy DP2 subject to consideration of the detail of the changed position Matters such as developer contributions, affordable housing provision, drainage, open space provision have all been previously addressed with the original application here.
+In this regard the current proposal simply seeks to alter some house types and alter some boundaries between the plots previously approved housing and as such readily complies with Policy DP2 subject to consideration of the detail of the changed position.
+Matters such as developer contributions, affordable housing provision, drainage, open space provision have all been previously addressed with the original application here.
+The proposal does not seek to change any of the house units identified as either affordable or accessible housing.

 The overall layout and road network is fundamentally unchanged and as such has attracted and much of the surrounding development is already developed.
-There is therefore no scope to revisit wider placemaking and infrastructure consideration contained with MLDP2020, where the developed is substantively progressed.
-Of note, in acknowledgement of the progression of the development neighbour notification of several new properties in the immediate locality took place with R6.
+There is therefore no scope to revisit wider place-making and infrastructure consideration contained with MLDP2020, where the developed is substantively progressed.

-Effect of proposal on existing Development (DP1, DP2, PP3, EP5 and EP7)

-The overall housing site is located at Inchgower Buckie to the east of Barrhill Road on an area designated for housing.
+Effect of proposal on existing Development (DP1, DP2, PP1, PP3, EP5 and EP7) The overall housing site is located at Inchgower Buckie to the east of Barhill Road on an area designated for housing.
 Development on the site is ongoing with a considerable proportion of house already built and occupied.